AhmetEmin1088/game_info_hub/README.md

 Game Detail Screen: When a user taps on a game in the list, they are navigated to the Game Detail Screen.
 This screen shows detailed information about the selected game, including:

-.A large background image of the game
+-A large background image of the game
-.The game’s name in a prominent position
+-The game’s name in a prominent position
-.The release date of the game
+-The release date of the game
-.The rating of the game displayed with a star icon
+-The rating of the game displayed with a star icon

 State Management with Provider: The application uses the Provider package for state management.
 The GameProvider class is responsible for fetching data from the API, managing the list of games, and tracking the loading state.